CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 <br>
       ![Sql Auditing](../Images/m3fs6.png)

+12. [Click here](https://docs.microsoft.com/en-us/azure/security-center/prevent-misconfigurations#recommendations-with-denyenforce-options "Recommendations with deny/enforce options") to view a full list of recommendations with deny/enforce options along with a detailed explanation of this capability.

-12. [Click here](https://docs.microsoft.com/en-us/azure/security-center/secure-score-security-controls#security-controls-and-their-recommendations "Security controls and their recommendations") to review a list of security controls and their recommendations.
+13. [Click here](https://docs.microsoft.com/en-us/azure/security-center/secure-score-security-controls#security-controls-and-their-recommendations "Security controls and their recommendations") to review a list of security controls and their recommendations.

 ### Exercise 5: Create a custom policy